 ~ Final Score: 7/10 ~

-Review copy provided by Prideful Sloth.
+Review copy provided by Prideful Sloth for PC.
 Screenshots taken by reviewer.